aadilmallick/my-notes-docusaurus/docs/js-cookbook/05-fetching-remote-data.md

 let socket = new WebSocket("wss://javascript.info/article/websocket/demo/hello")
 ```

-And then the websocket has access to 4 total events:
+And then the websocket has access to 4 total events, which can all also be translated to their event listener flavor if you desire to manage multiple event listeners instead of just one true one.

 ```ts
 let socket = new WebSocket("wss://javascript.info/article/websocket/demo/hello");